colinaut/alpinejs-plugin-simple-validate/README.md

 * Form id no longer required since formData references the form node itself.
 Magic formData functions still work with id but $refs is now recommended
 * Fieldsets are detected when you use x-validate on form `<form>`
 * `$validate.isComplete()` can be used on either the form or individual fieldsets.
+* Improved number validation to avoid true/false from being shown as valid

 ## Simple Usage